 6. Red Squirrels Can Reach 14 mph

-The sight of a red squirrel scampering along a tree branch is one of natures most lovely sights, and as surprising as it might seem they can actually reach a pretty good speed.
+The sight of a red squirrel scampering along a tree branch is one of nature’s most lovely sights, and as surprising as it might seem they can actually reach a pretty good speed.
 Despite only having small legs, red squirrels can manage to achieve speeds of up to 14 mph over short distances.

 7. They Have an Exceptional Sense of Smell

 Red squirrels have an exceptional sense of smell which is particularly useful for detecting scents left by other squirrels.
 Although it might seem somewhat surprising since we’ve already mentioned that they sometimes forget where they’ve buried their cache of food, red squirrels also use their sense of smell to detect their food.
 This is because if once they remember the general location where they’ve left it they can easily detect it using their noses.
-In fact, they can even detect food which is buried under one foot of snow!
+In fact, they can even detect food that is buried under one foot of snow!
 Not only that, but they’re able to detect a rotten acorn without needing to open it – just by using their nose.
 We’re sure that this must be a lot better than biting into it and only finding out once they taste it!

 8. Red Squirrels Nest in “Dreys”